 When Students Struggle

-Livia McCoy taught science to students with language learning disabilities for many years.
+Livia McCoy spent many years teaching upper school science.
 She currently serves as Dean of Student Support at The Steward School in Richmond, VA.
-Her students are bright, college-bound adolescents who learn differently.
-Livia sees each student as an individual with great potential to learn, and feels her job is to help them figure out how to be successful in school.
-Livia says, “I blog about the many smart students who struggle in school because of learning differences or attention issues.
+Livia sees each student as an individual with great potential to learn, and feels her job is to help every student figure out how to be successful in school.
+Livia says, “I blog about the many smart students who struggle in school because they think differently or have attention issues.
 I share what I have learned helping these students, their parents and teachers to see how they can experience success in school.”
 Livia welcomes comments on her blog at SchoolFamily.com.

 Thi...
 Read more

 Many students completely stress out when they have a test.
 They might be totally prepared and know everything on it, yet they are so scared and worried that they become unable to show what they know.
 There are some str...
 Read more